krb5/krb5/doc/admin/admin_commands/krb5kdc.rst

 comma-separated list.
 This value overrides the UDP port numbers specified in the :ref:`kdcdefaults` section of :ref:`kdc.conf(5)`, but may be overridden by realm-specific values.
-If no value is given from any source, the default ports are 88 and 750.
+If no value is given from any source, the default port is 88.

 The **-w** *numworkers* option tells the KDC to fork *numworkers* processes to listen to the KDC ports and process requests in parallel.